-Sub-Fund invests at least 25% of assets in Sustainable Investments, however, 0% of assets are committed to an environmental objective.

-Sustainable Investments with an environmental objective aligned with the EU Taxonomy.
-Accordingly, 0% of assets are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Sub-Fund invests at least 25% of assets in Sustainable Investments, however, 0% of assets are committed to Sustainable Investments with an environmental objective aligned with the EU Taxonomy.
+Accordingly, 0% of assets are committed to transitional and enabling activities.

-Enabling activities directly enable other activities to make a substantial contribution to
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.